StevenWeir038/Scientia-Geographia-Quiz/README.md

 Wireframes created using [Balsamiq](https://balsamiq.com/)

+Images on README compressed using [TinyPNG](https://tinypng.com/)

 Use was made of *CSS root variables* and *Flexbox* to set colors, positioning and enhance code reusability.

 To track issues and progress during the development stage, I made rudimentary use of the *Issue* and *Project* tabs on Github.
 Linking issues found/solved into the project Kanban made the project more manageable.
 Through this exercise I have learned that setting priorities and compartmentalising smaller areas makes the development process more streamlined and less stressful.

 **Citations**